spinofsf/SDC-basic-lane-detection/README.md

         return image_clrmasked
 ```

-2. The next step of the pipeline is to convert it into gray scale.
+2. The next step of the pipeline is to convert the masked image generated above into gray scale.
 Gaussian blur is then applied to the gray scale image as shown below.

 ```python
     def apply_gaussblur(image, kernel_size = 3):